Operation Requests: Supplier Steps and Actions

 • Buyer information

-• Participant details (if provided by the buyer)
+• Participant details (if provided)

-The supplier is asked to:
+The supplier is prompted to:

-• Review the details
+• Review the booking details

-• Provide contact information
+• Enter contact information

-• Accept the terms and conditions
+• Accept terms and conditions

 Screenshot 2025-04-16 at 10.43.07